launchableinc/cli/docs/integrations/bazel.md

 Launchable chooses which tests to run based on the changes contained in a **build**.
 To enable this, you need to send build information to Launchable.

-Right before you run `bazel build` (or `bazel test` if you don't run `bazel build` separately) in your CI script, invoke the Launchable CLI as follows:
+Right before you create a build in your CI script, invoke the Launchable CLI as follows:

 ```bash
 launchable record build --name <BUILD NAME> --source <PATH TO SOURCE>